philipturner/swift-colab/Documentation/GoogleDriveIntegration.md

 TODO: Change ColabSupportHistory link to direct here

 TODO: Warn to not connect a Google Drive containing sensitive or important data.
+Your data could be deleted permanently.